-Objective: This financial product seeks to achieve long-term capital growth.
+Objective: This financial product seeks achieve long-term capital growth.

-Investments: The Sub-Fund invests at least 67% of assets in equities and equity-linked instruments of companies that are headquartered, or do substantial business, in Latin America.
-Specifically, the equity exposure of the Sub-Fund usually ranges between 90% and 100% of its total assets.
+Investments: The Sub-Fund invests at least 67% of assets in equities and equity-linked instruments of companies that are headquartered, or do substantial business, in emerging countries in Africa, America, Asia and Europe.
+Investments in Chinese equities can be made either through authorised markets in Hong Kong or through the Stock Connect.
+The Sub-Fund may also invest in P-Notes for the purpose of efficient portfolio management,.
+The Sub-Fund's total investment exposure to China A shares and B Shares (combined) will be less than 30% of net assets.
+The Sub-Fund may invest in China via the R-QFII licence system.
+There are no currency constraints on these investments.
 The Sub-Fund may use derivatives for hedging and efficient portfolio management.

-Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the MSCI EM Latin America Index over the recommended holding period.
-The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
+Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI Emerging Markets Free Index.
+The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will invest in issuers not included in the Benchmark.
 The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

-Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investment" of the Prospectus.
+Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
 The investment team actively manages the Sub-Fund's portfolio by combining top-down and bottom-up strategies: geographical allocation, sector allocation within each country and equity selection based on growth potential and valuation.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.